JosephBoot/SchoolBus/index.md

 ## Welcome to my fundraising page

-I am raising money for my school [Birkenshaw C.E.
-(C) Primary School](https://www.birkenshawprimary.org.uk/) to support the funding of the annual leasing of the minibus.
+I am raising money for my school <a href="https://www.birkenshawprimary.org.uk/" target="_blank">Birkenshaw C.E.
+(C) Primary School</a> to support the funding of the annual leasing of the minibus.
 The minibus has been a fabulous addition to school and benefited children across all year groups.

 The minibus costs school £5000.00 each school year and I, amongst other children in school are raising a small amount money each with the hope that it collectively contributes towards a larger amount to keep the minibus going for our next school year.